HL7/US-Core/input/intro-notes/StructureDefinition-us-core-procedure-intro.md

 **Profile specific implementation guidance:**

-- {:.new-content}This profile can be used to record a completed service or intervention.
-When exchanging Social Determinants of Health (SDOH) Procedures, servers **SHOULD** use the [SDOH Procedure](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.789/expansion) concepts provided by Gravity.
-See [SDOH Guidance] for more information.
+- {:.new-content}See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Procedures.
 - Procedure codes can be taken from SNOMED-CT, CPT, HCPCS II, ICD-10-PCS, CDT.
 LOINC.
     - Only LOINC concepts that reflect actual procedures **SHOULD** be used
 - A procedure including an implantable device **SHOULD** use `Procedure.focalDevice` with a reference to the [US Core Implantable Device Profile].
+- {:.new-content}See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Procedures

 ### Examples